Cancel anytime

 - Acquisition Price (USD millions): 660

-- Strategic Rationale: Expanded King's product portfolio with established brands and sales infrastructure.
+- Strategic Rationale: Expanded King's product portfolio and market presence.

 Growth Trajectory and Initiatives